software-mansion/live-compositor/docs/pages/guides/view-transition.md

   </TabItem>
 </Tabs>

-In the first update request you can see that rescaler has width of 480, and in the second one it is changed to 1280 and `transition.duration_ms: 2000` was added.
+In the first update request, you can see that the rescaler has a width of 480, and in the second one, it is changed to 1280 and `transition.duration_ms: 2000` was added.

-It is important that component has the same `"id"` in both initial state and the update that starts the transition, otherwise it will switch immediately to the new state without a transition.
+The component must have the same `"id"` in both the initial state and the update that starts the transition, otherwise it will switch immediately to the new state without a transition.

 <div style={{textAlign: 'center'}}>